Popeye the Sailor (TV series): VHS

 In the late 1990s, the Popeyes Chicken & Biscuits restaurant franchise released most of the 1960s cartoons on VHS in the Popeye Cartoon Video Collection Series promotional line.
-Each video in the series featured one promotional segment for Popeyes showing video footage of its fried chicken, biscuits and other products followed by the 1960s Popeye cartoons.
-After the cartoons, the second segment for Popeyes and two bonus cartoons were also featured.
+Each video in the series featured one promotional segment for Popeyes showing video footage of its products followed by the 1960s Popeye cartoons.
+After the cartoons, a second segment for the restaurant and two bonus cartoons were also featured.

 DVD

 In 2004, Family Home Entertainment released four of the 1960s cartoons on the DVD release of Popeye's Voyage: The Quest for Pappy.
 The shorts included "Spinach Greetings" (a classic Christmas episode), "Popeye in the Grand Steeple Chase", "Valley of the Goons", and "William Won't Tell".
 85 of the 1960s Popeye cartoons were released on DVD by Koch Vision in a three-disc DVD set entitled Popeye's 75th Anniversary.

 As part of the licensing to release DVD collections of the original theatrical Popeye cartoons that had originally been released by Paramount, Warner Bros., which had come to own the shorts, also released a collection of the TV cartoons.
 The collection was released on May 7, 2013, and included 72 cartoons.
 Most of the cartoons to be released were produced by Paramount Cartoon Studios.
 As of 2019, no further volumes have been released.

 A total of 126 shorts from the series have been released across various DVD releases, accounting for cartoons released multiple times.